HCPLab-SYSU/EXPRESS-Bench/README.md

 ### Citation
 If you use this code for your research, please cite our paper.
 ```
-@article{EXPRESSBench,
+@inproceedings{EXPRESSBench,
 title={Beyond the Destination: A Novel Benchmark for Exploration-Aware Embodied Question Answering},
 author={Jiang, Kaixuan and Liu, Yang and Chen, Weixing and Luo, Jingzhou and Chen, Ziliang and Pan, Ling and Li, Guanbin and Lin, Liang},
 year={2025}
-  journal={arXiv preprint arXiv:2503.11117}
+booktitle={IEEE/CVF International Conference on Computer Vision (ICCV)}
 }
 ```
 If you have any question about this code, feel free to reach (jiangkx3@mail2.sysu.edu.cn or liuy856@mail.sysu.edu.cn).